Twenty-Three Years in a Sentence

 The keys pressed themselves.

 Dylan did not end.
-He remembered.
+He only felt it.

 Mr. Wiggins tried to pull away, but his hands stayed fixed to the keyboard, as if the story itself refused to release him.